 My laboratory is primarily interested in amino acid metabolism.
-More specifically, we are interested in the aminotransferases class of enzyme.
-Aminotranferases or transaminases (EC 2.6.1.x) are ubiquitous enzymes
+More specifically, we are interested in the aminotransferase class of enzyme.
+Aminotransferases or transaminases (EC 2.6.1.x) are ubiquitous enzymes

-that are involved in amino acid biosynthesis, vitamin metabolism, carbon and nitrogen assimilation, secondary metabolism etc. They catalyze reversible reactions by transferring an amine group from a donor to an acceptor.
+that are involved in amino acid biosynthesis, vitamin metabolism, carbon and nitrogen assimilation, secondary metabolism etc. They catalyze reversible reactions by transferring an amino group from a donor to an acceptor.
 The amino

 elucidating the function of the remaining aminotransferase enzymes that are deemed putative from organisms such as; plants, bacteria and algae.